Online Learning FAQs

 When does my class meet?

 Online classes begin on the first day of each semester.
-E-mail your instructor on the first day of class and start out on the right foot.
-Failure to log in to your online class during the first few days of the semester will result in financial aid being pulled for the class.
-Online courses are generally conducted "asynchronously" which means students and instructors take turns discussing class material in a back and forth manner.
-Most instructors require frequent participation online.
-You can log in to the system whenever it is convenient for you - any time, day, or night, to complete assignments, retrieve, and/or send course information.
+Email your instructor on the first day of class, and start out on the right foot.
+Failure to log into your online class during the first few days of the semester will result in financial aid being pulled for the class.

 I worry that I'll miss the face-to-face contact of a classroom.
 Will I be able to communicate sufficiently with the instructor or other students?

-Many people mistakenly assume that they will feel isolated in an online course.
+Many people mistakenly assume they will feel isolated in an online course.
 To their surprise, most students find that online courses provide a high degree of personal contact.
-You will not only be in contact with your instructor but everyone in the class will be involved in many group and individual discussions.
+You will not only be in contact with your instructor, but everyone in the class will be involved in many group and individual discussions.
 The online format facilitates and enhances communication in ways that would be impossible in other situations.
 If need be, you can schedule a face-to-face or phone appointment with your instructor.

 How do I take my exams for the course?

-What happens if the Internet is down or if I have computer problems?
+What happens if the internet is down or if I have computer problems?